-Selection criteria for the selection of Management Board, Supervisory Board and key functions

-Management Boa rd, Supervisory Board and key function FIT Education and Completion of relevant studies and courses or external and internal training courses skills or other appropriate trainings and education Work Appropriate professional experience (depending on the position: leadership experience experience as an executive or expert), relevant knowledge for the specific area Expertise Regulatory framework, insurance expertise, knowledge of the company's organization, governance and control Specially for the Management Board and Supervisory Board: Strategic planning and corporate governance, as well as knowledge of rights and obligations of the Management and the Supervisory Board Governance criteria due to already acquired functions within the company as well as personal, professional and economic relations to major shareholders, to other members of the Management and / or the Supervisory Board.
+Selection criteria for the selection of Management Board, Supervisory Board and key functions rd, Supervisory Board and key function FIT ra, oupervisory Board and Rey function Education and skills Completion of relevant studies and courses or external and internal training courses or other appropriate trainings and education Work experience Appropriate professional experience (depending on the position: leader experience as an executive or expert), relevant knowledge for the specific area Expertise Regulatory framework, insurance expertise, knowledge of the company's organization, governance and control Specially for the Management Board and Supervisory Board: Strategic planning and corporate governance, as well as knowledge of rights and obligations of the Management and the Supervisory Board Governance criteria Independence through the disclosure of potential conflicts of interest, in particular due to already acquired functions within the company as well as personal, professional and economic relations to major shareholders, to other members of the Management and / or the Supervisory Board.
 PROPER No reasons for exclusion (conviction for fraudulent crime, harm to creditor's interests, etc.) No conviction for any other criminal offence (a more than three months' imprisonment or a fine of more than 180 daily rates) No legal and administrative criminal proceedings relevant for the position within Credendo SR Legal and professional conduct, as well as sound financial conditions

-Table 13: Selection criteria for the selection of Management Board, Supervisory Board and key functions
+Table 15: Selection criteria for the selection of Management Board, Supervisory Board and key functions